monoidcc/Cascade/README.md

-# Tententen WIP
+# Cascade

-> A simple generative picture app for mobile
+> A generative art app for mobile

 # Architecture

 ## Tools/Frameworks

-Tententen uses the following tools and frameworks.
+Cascade uses the following tools and frameworks.

 - react-native
 - react-native-webview